Perfect Draft Series: Drafting 12th in a 12 Team PPR League

 - Players To Target: Danny Woodhead, Giovani Bernard, and Duke Johnson.
 If I am only taking one RB in the first four rounds, I really need to land one of these players as my RB2.
 Each is solidly inside the top-20 PPR RBs on 4for4.

-- Optimize Entire Team: This is a setting you can choose by clicking on the gear wheel inside the Draft Analyzer.
+- Optimize Entire Team: This is a setting you can choose by clicking on the gear wheel inside the Draft Hero.
 Picking late in the 1st round makes it extremely difficult to optimize core starters to come out with the #1 projected starting lineup, but teams picking late can dominate still by drafting the strongest overall team.
 It’s a long season.
 Draft for depth.

 Round 1-2 Turn - WR Allen Robinson/WR Brandon Marshall